 The feature senses when someone is driving using either Bluetooth or Wi-Fi Doppler effect to detect how fast they are moving.
-The new feature can be disabled by indicating you're a passenger.
-The feature does not affect Apple CarPlay, an iOS for the dashboard, which allows drivers to answer to text messages using voice commands.
+However, the new feature can be disabled by indicating you're a passenger.
+The feature does not affect Apple CarPlay, an iOS for the dashboard which allows drivers to answer text messages using voice commands.

-However, Apple has already been sued because drivers, using their I-phones to check for text messages or to use FaceTime, caused horrific crashes resulting in tragedies which could have been prevented.
-The lawsuits alleged that Apple could have designed, manufactured, and sold the I-phones with the patented safer alternative design technology and that this failure was a significant contributing factor in the crashes.
+Apple has already been sued because drivers using their iPhones to check for text messages or FaceTime caused horrific crashes resulting in tragedies that could have been prevented.
+The lawsuits alleged that:

-Weaknesses in the gathering and examination of crash data make it unclear to know exactly how many of the tragic crashes were caused by distracted driving.
-Cell phone makers countered that the lockout devices weren't yet reliable, and could wrongly close down the phone of someone riding on a train or bus.
+When the phone is used, an accident is foreseeable.
+But it's difficult to prove that an inanimate object caused the fatal accident.
+In addition, weaknesses in gathering and examining crash data make it unclear how many of the tragic crashes were caused by distracted driving.
+Cell phone makers countered that the lockout devices weren't yet reliable and could wrongly close down the phone of someone riding on a train or bus.

-However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced upgrade prove.
+However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced technologies prove.

 Miami Texting While Driving Accident Lawyer

-If you've suffered serious injury because of a car crash caused by a driver who was typing on a cell phone, a Miami car accident lawyer can represent your case to help you receive the financial compensation you deserve.
-We have the training and experience needed to handle this type of case.
-Please call 305.416.9805 for a free case evaluation.
+If you've suffered a serious injury in a car crash caused by a driver who was typing on a cell phone, a Miami car accident lawyer can represent your case to help you receive the financial compensation you deserve.
+We have the experience needed to handle this type of case.